daisyUniverse/GiveMeOne/readme.md

 This flask server uses the Google Image API to search for whatever search term you put at the end of the url, and redirects directly to the first result

-ie if you wanted to search for 'many puppies' you would use "**http://giveme.one/many-puppies**" and it would resolve directly to the first image, like so
+ie if you wanted to search for 'mgs salute' you would use "**http://giveme.one/mgs-salute**" and it would resolve directly to the first image, like so